Cycling among the castles of the lowlands and the vineyards of the Tidone Valley

 • Third stop - Sigerico's Ford Calendasco

-After the stop in Calendasco, we head toward the locality of Masero and follow a stretch of embankment that leads to the Guado di Sigerico in the locality of Soprarivo.
+After the stop in Calendasco, we head toward the town of Masero and follow a stretch of embankment that leads to the Guado di Sigerico in the town of Soprarivo.
 According to the travel record compiled in 990 by Sigeric, bishop of Canterbury, there was the possibility of fording the great river here.

 Even today you will find the pilgrim ferryman who shuttles between Corte Sant'Andrea on the Lombard shore and Soprarivo upon request, welcoming pilgrims traveling along the Via Francigena.

-Lunchtime has arrived, you can choose between a picnic, a restaurant or an agritourism.
+Lunchtime has arrived, you can choose between a picnic, a restaurant or an "agritourismo" (farm holiday house).

 • Fourth stop - Sarmato Sarmato